Welcome to the Financial Blogger Podcast, Episode 3. Today’s I’m honored to have Jean Chatzky on the podcast.

 Topics I Discuss with Jean

-- Jean’s background in journalism and media.
+- Jean’s background as a reporter/journalist and in media.

 - Money School, Jean’s new project.